Blueman3612/KnightVision/DEPLOYMENT.md

 2. **Configure build settings:**
    - Ensure the amplify.yml file is in your repository root
    - Alternatively, use the following build settings in the Amplify console:
-     - Build command: `cd frontend && npm ci && npm run build`
+     - Build command: `npm --prefix frontend install && npm --prefix frontend run build`
      - Output directory: `frontend/.next`

 3. **Environment variables (if needed):**